MegaArman/toscanini/API/readme.md

 score result example: ["half 1", "quarter 0", "quarter 1", "eighth 0", "whole 0"];

+### getNumberOfMeasures
+returns the number of measures in a score.

 ## Adding new query functions to Toscanini.js
 consider this code from Toscanini.js: